catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 recover without exposing anyone to surround vote slashing.
 So it is most important to install a good set of minority clients.
 -->

+### Strategy 0: Force equality of all attestation data

+Validator implementations like Vouch and Vero can aggregate attestation data from multiple backends.
+If you have a diverse CL/EL node set, you want attestation to stop the moment a single one disagrees with the rest.
+If for instance you have 3 backend nodes, all must respond with the same attestation data for Vouch/Vero to sign the attestation.
+In Vouch this mode is called majority voting with a threshold, where the threshold is the total number of backend nodes.
+This makes the attestation process rather brittle.
+If a single node has latency issues or is down for maintenance, you miss attestation.
+So this strategy is hard to implement.

+One way to overcome the problem of the maintenance window is to setup a backup node for each CL/EL.
+E.g. 2x Prysm/Reth, 2x Nimbus/Besu, and 2x Lodestar/Erigon.
+Then you could run a strategy that at least one of each kind must be present, and that among those present all attestation data must be match.
+This also overcomes the problem of uncorrelated latency issues within a single kind of nodes.
+However, if a block causes latency spikes on all nodes of a single kind, because the block is just hard to process for this CL/EL combination, then we might again miss the attestation.
+So even with backup nodes, this strategy has its drawbacks.

 ### Strategy 1: Looking at the Casper FFG source vote

 > 1. Set MAX_SOURCE_EPOCH to zero.